Tag Archive for: citrus tree

 Do you have a citrus trees in your garden?
 I do.

 I have two trees – a Meyer lemon and a brand new ‘Trovita’ orange tree.
+I use the citrus in all kinds of fun ways and the trees have become a family pleasure.

 As a child in California, we always had citrus trees in our backyard.
 I would pick lemons from my favorite tree just off the back patio.
-Later, we moved to a larger ranch-style home that had several citrus trees.
+Later, we moved to a larger ranch-style home that had several citrus.
 I honestly never paid much attention to them, because as a teenager I had more important things to think about – like boys and how to get perfect-perm for my hair (it was the 80’s).

 Citrus Trees Dropping Tiny, Green Fruit